ElleNajt/ErdosInstitute-SIG_Project/README.md

 # Erdos Institute SIG Project
 Bootcamp Project For [Erdos Institute](https://www.erdosinstitute.org/).

-This is inspired by a project suggestion provided by Susquehanna International Group (SIG).
+This is inspired by a project suggestion provided to the Erdos institute by Susquehanna International Group (SIG).

 # Project description:
 Our project is a data analysis pipeline with the following steps: